kenakofer/hymnsinger/docs/tags/2verse.md

 longs for God, its heav'nly source.
 When shall I behold God's face?
 When shall I receive God's grace?
-Whal shall I, God's praises voicing, come before our God rejoicing?
+When shall I, God's praises voicing, come before our God rejoicing?

 Day and night in grief and anguish